Adaptive Equipment for Kaity

 Kaity is the happiest little girl you will ever meet.
 She smiles even through all her therapies, and she has a LOT of them.

 Daddy lost his job during the stay in the hospital for her brain operations, and then stayed home with her for a little while to help her recover.
-He has had difficulty finding a job to return to.
+He currently remains at home because Kaity needs care over the lunch hour at school.

 Mommy had to return to work when Kaity was 9 months old.
 Financially this was the only option :(

 Donations would be used for many reasons.
 So far we have used funds to help Kaity with a safer carseat for her muscle tone and most recently for her Upsee Walking Device.
-We are now collecting for the cost of her First Pediatric Wheelchair.
-We will also be adapting the 'Potty' for her use, and making adaptations needed to the home.
+We were able to get a wheelchair funded as a 'loaner' device.
+This wheelchair can continue to be adapted until she is 18.

 We do not like to ask for help, so instead will say that if GOD inclines you to help financially then we would appreciate and use every penny in a way that helps Kaity.
 And if you are unable to help financially, Prayers (and page shares) are also graciously accepted.